centralnicgroup-opensource/rtldev-middleware-python-sdk/docs/installation.rst

 Python Version
 --------------

 We recommend using the latest version of Python 3. hexonet.apiconnector supports Python 3.x and 2.7.

 Dependencies
 ------------

 There are NO dependencies to install.
 If this changes, we will list them here and they will be installed automatically when hexonet.apiconnector is getting installed.

+There are :ref:`dependencies<requirements>` that we just need in steps of our build process.

 Installation
 -------------

 Within the your environment, use the following command to install hexonet.apiconnector:

 .. code-block:: sh